coralproject/talk/docs/source/02-02-advanced-configuration.md

 ## TALK_CONCURRENCY

 This environment variable allows multiple worker processes to be spawned to handle traffic.
-Defaults to 1 if not set.
+(Default `1`)

 ## TALK_DEFAULT_LANG